The Grand Explorer

 Day 14 - Day walk on the Routeburn Track

 This morning we'll head over the Crown Range and towards Glenorchy at the head of Lake Wakatipu.
 This is one of the most scenic drives in New Zealand and you’ll be greeted by mountain peaks and endless impressive vistas before we reach another of our fine Great Walks, the Routeburn Track.
 Your guide will fill you in on the local history and special flora and fauna of the area as you walk through beautiful native beech forest alongside a crystal clear glacial river.
-Our destination today is the expansive open meadow at Routeburn Flats, where you’ll enjoy a picnic lunch alongside the Routeburn River.
+You'll have the choice to walk to either Forge Flat or the open meadow of Routeburn Flats.

 Photos of the The Grand Explorer